unilogies/bumsys/README.md

 Then, Edit the following file
 `/include/db/db.php`

-And put the correct correct database credentials.
+And put the correct database credentials.

 Now run following SQL command: